whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/programming/Javascript/infinite-loop--wikipedia.md

-# Infinite loop - Wikipedia
+# Infinite Loop - Wikipedia

 This article is about the programming term.
 For the street named after this term, see [Infinite Loop (street)](/wiki/Infinite_Loop_\(street\)).
 For the book by Michael S. Malone, see [Infinite Loop (book)](/wiki/Infinite_Loop_\(book\)).